vfayosp/project_aidl2022/README.md

 - Second approach: Factorization machines computing embedings with GCN, to take advantage of the interaction between nodes.
 - Finally, in order to capture interaction higher than second order, the attention layer was applied.

-The attention layer did not show major improvements.
 The obtained results are showed below:

 <div align="center">